3DPrintFIT-Archive/cards-stand-task/README.md

 If you happen to manipulate the view by accident, you can select **Reset view** from the **View** menu.

+For your convenience, few modules are provided:

+The `distance()` module lets you see the object from a greater distance, because the default arguments won't fit into the canvas.
+It takes a `factor` argument (default 1) if you need to make the distance longer.
+This is how it works:

+    if (t == X)
+      distance(1.2)
+        cardholder(...);

-For your convenience, the module `cut()` is provided, that let you see the slice of an object.
-See some tests that use it, to see how it works:
+The `cut()` module lets you see the slice of an object.
+See how it works:

-    if (t == 8)
+    if (t == Y)
       cut()
-        box(to_print=false,reserve=0,$fn=100);
+        cardholder(..., $fn=100);

-The cut is done by XZ plane, and is translated to the view.
+The cut is done by YZ plane, and is translated to the view.
 Also notice that you can and shall use `$fn` when necessary - for example to avoid different results depending on the initial position of a corner circle/cylinder.
+Cut also takes a `factor` argument to move it closer or more far away.

-When adding new test, check if *our* `box.scad` works as expected!
+When adding new test, check if *our* `cardholder.scad` works as expected!
+Be careful that the current one dos not and is in the repository simply for testing purposes.

 Downloading from Edux
 ---------------------